prisma/docs/content/300-guides/200-deployment/00-deploying-to-heroku.md

 git push heroku main
 ```

 This will trigger a build and deploy your application to Heroku.
-Heroku will also run the `npx prisma migrate deploy` command which executes the migrations to create the database schema before deploying the app (as defined in the `release` step of the `Profile`).
+Heroku will also run the `npx prisma migrate deploy` command which executes the migrations to create the database schema before deploying the app (as defined in the `release` step of the `Procfile`).

 **Checkpoint:** `git push` will emit the logs from the build and release phase and display the URL of the deployed app: